DEATH SHALL HAVE NO DOMINION

 “We shall see,” he spat.

-He called over his men, and together, using heavy gloves devised to avoid the sting of her powers, they strapped her to an oak tree and placed a pile of kindling at her feet.
-Then they took oil used to light their lamps, and poured it over her and the wood.
+He called over his men, and together, using thick gloves devised to avoid the sting of her powers, they strapped her to an oak tree and placed a pile of kindling at her feet.
+Then they took oil used for lighting lamps, and poured it over her and the wood.
 Then the torch was thrown upon the pile.

 The flames flared about her billowing dress, and she felt them singe her legs and thighs charcoal black.
 She felt them crawl up her bodice and lick the oil from her flesh.
 They danced the dance of death around her, and she moaned as it seared her skin.
 The sparks flew to her hair and made it their new torch.
 She listed as her face melted away, and her soul was consumed and carried off with the swirling smoke.

 Next, he took the second eldest sister to the edge of a deep marsh.
 She had soft brown hair, like the willows, and matching eyes, with flecks of red in them that gave them an otherworldly glint.
-Her lips were pale as her skin, but the robber king still desired her with ferocity.
+Her lips were pale as her skin, but the robber king desired her with all the same ferocity as he had her ruby-lipped sister.
 He tried to pull down her silky white wrap, but she made his fingers freeze to the bone.

 “Give me your body, or you she shall know the death of water!” he threatened.